refinedev/refine/documentation/docs/api-reference/core/hooks/data/useList/index.md

 ## Return Values

-Returns an object with react-query's `useQuery` return values.
+Returns an object with TanStack Query's `useQuery` return values.

 [Refer to the `useQuery` documentation for more information &#8594](https://tanstack.com/query/v4/docs/react/reference/useQuery)